brodieaustin/building-300/index.markdown

 The horses began to sense their approach and grew nervous.
 They started pacing, seemingly fighting their instinct.
 The man and the woman both stopped, carefully to not spook the horses any further.
 As they stood there, a man appeared from one of the train station archways.
 He was wearing a maroon blazer that was at least one size too small, several dirty shirts underneath, and dark, denim like pants.

+[this section needs to be updated to reflect changes to story later on.
+Needs to be clear that the driver is waiting for someone specific]

 He had the look of someone who was supposed to be to dressed up, to convey an that this person was interacting with fine people, someone who had been dressed up by someone else.
 But the reality, the execution, missed the mark.
 "You folks have passage?" he asked as he grabbed at the horses harnsess and settled them down.

 "Passage..." the old man started to ask, but seemed to feel that there was more at stake in what the man asked.
 "Yes, of course."